-GRANTS The Court receives several grants that assist the court in covering the cost of services to youth.
-The Ohio Department of Youth Services (ODYS), which is itself funded by the taxpayers of the State of Ohio, apportions a grant called "RECLAIM Ohio," which stands for Reasoned and Equitable "RECLAIM Ohio," which stands for Reasoned and Equitable Community and Local Alternatives to the Incarceration of Minors.
+GRANTS The Court receives several grants that assist the Court in covering the cost of services to youth.
+The Ohio Department of Youth Services (ODYS), which is itself funded by the taxpayers of the State of Ohio, apportions a grant called "RECLAIM Ohio," which stands for Reasoned and Equitable Community and Local Alternatives to the Incarceration of Minors.
 The purpose of the grant is to reduce the number of youth committed to ODYS by providing funding for programs that are designed to stop delinquent behavior in juveniles who are at risk for more serious offenses.
 The Court also receives grants, called the "510" Fund, from Youth Services Grant, and a grant to provide for Victims of Crime Assistance (VOCA/SVAA).
-The RECLAIM Ohio and the "510" Fund from Youth Services grants are both on a fiscal

-The following is a summary of the amounts received in the 2012 calendar year from these grants.
+The RECLAIM Ohio and the The following is a summary of the amounts awarded in the 2013 calendar year from these grants.